TheAdnan/instagram-download/README.md

 ![logo](https://github.com/TheAdnan/instagram-download/blob/master/icons/insta-48.png)
 ##### Download instagram photos easily (and without screenshoting)

 This WebExtension is still under development and was not yet published, but you can download this code and play around with it yourself.
+Basically, it downloads the instagram photo that you've currently opened.